Friday, April 26, 2024

 We don't want to proceed too literally.
 Audio and video animation are similar in that they bring imaginary worlds to life, with total freedom of depiction.
 That's the parallel in which we're interested.
 But we don’t want to get caught in the fallacy that for any aesthetic choice in visual animation there's an exact audio equivalent.
 Direct equation can be fruitful, but, in my experience, is far more likely to a pointless headache.
 No amount of cross-sensory translation could make Walt Disney's interpretation of the Snow White fairy tale "equivalent" to Jacques Lejeune's.
 Different aspects of our surroundings are revealed when we favor a particular sense.
 And so each medium forever contains its own charms and mysteries.

 With that out the way, here’s one possible answer.
 Audio animation is a helpful listening trick.
 There's a long history of electronic music with a reputation for being difficult and strange—more for machines than for people.
 If you are drawn to this stuff, you need an angle of approach.
 Hearing in this way can help you get past the outward austerity of the music.
-It gives you a way to mentally organize what can't be comprehended through listening tricks passed down in the concert hall.
+It gives you a way to comprehend what can't be grasped with listening tricks passed down in the concert hall.
 So the animation lens is a navigation tool for the Weird Sound Specialist.

 I don't think this answer is wrong, but I'm not satisfied with it either.
 To paraphrase McLuhan, the specialist takes faultless steps toward the ultimate mistake.
 Any medium becomes richer when you don't seal it off from other areas of art.
 Music contains parallels with poetry and painting and video games, and recognizing this can strengthen our appreciation of it all.
 This process of consilience doesn't detract from—but rather deepens—the strangeness of what you're hearing.